SUMMARY:

 Surgeon: Dr. Douglas Steel and Advanced Sight Medical Group, Los Angeles, California

-Goal: Routine LASIK procedure to correct vision and reduce dependence on corrective lenses
+Goal: Routine LASIK procedure to correct vision, and to reduce dependence on corrective lenses

 Surgery #2: